arnauddorgans/TabBarController/README.md

 ### Storyboard

-Link tabBar outlet from your TabBarController to your custom tabBar in storyboard
+Link the tabBar outlet from your TabBarController to your custom tabBar in storyboard
 <img src="https://github.com/arnauddorgans/TabBarController/blob/master/Images/storyboardtab.jpg" width="500">

 ### Programmatically